Sala004/Data-Structures/README.md

 # Data Structures

 ### Overview
-In this repo, I'm tracking my progress on my journey to learn and master Data Structures, and I'm also sharing my solutions with others.
+In this repo, I'm tracking my progress on my journey to learn and master data structures, and I'm also sharing my solutions with others.

 ### Resources